 Number of Children Expected: for a pregnant woman, the number of children expected.
 Integer

-Applicant Post Partum Period Indicator: applicant was pregnant within the last 3 months.
+Applicant Post Partum Period Indicator: applicant is currently within the post-partum period.
+The post-partum period is defined as the time period starting from when the applicant gave birth, continuing for at least 60 days, and ending on the last day of the month in which the 60-day period ended.
+To put it more simply: Has it been less than 60 days since the applicant gave birth?
+If not, has the month in which that 60-day period ended?
 Y/N

 Former Foster Care: applicant was in foster care previously.
 Y/N